tycrek/tlog/README.md

 ### Socket

+Please note this plugin is still in a work-in-progress & may not work as expected.

 The Socket plugin hosts a tiny [Node Socket server] for viewing live logs.
+This is useful for Node.js apps that run with Systemd, as `journalctl` doesn't support colour output (at least not without extra tweaking).

 ```js
 // Enable the Socket plugin